The Top 10 Real-Food Alternatives to Protein Bars

 Beanitos Bean Chips -- 150 calories, 5 gram protein, 6 grams fiber (!)

 7. Cheese Slice and Turkey Slice Deli Roll-Up

-This is one of my all-time favorites, and I often have one or two before bed.
+This is one of my all-time favorite protein-bar replacements, mainly because this snack actually has a ton of protein in it.
+I often have one or two before bed.
 The protein and the fat keep me from waking up with hunger pangs, which can be a problem when you're trying to cut calories and don't eat enough during the day.